-As always, be sure to speak with an experienced and reputable Dallas car accident attorney prior to accepting a settlement agreement from an insurance provider, as the company will pay you the least amount possible.
+As always, be sure to speak with an experienced and reputable Dallas auto crash attorney prior to accepting a settlement agreement from an insurance provider, as the company will pay you the least amount possible.

-In addition to the past and current medical expenses listed above, claimants with a severe neck or back injury should also include an estimated value of future medical costs, particularly if the injury caused paralysis or immobility.
+In addition to the past and current medical expenses listed above, claimants with severe neck or back injuries should also include an estimated value of future medical costs, particularly if the injury caused paralysis or immobility.

 Back and neck injuries can cause severe limitations, including partial or total paralysis.
 Depending on the claimant’s particular occupation, the injuries could be career ending – or at least significantly limiting.

 When seeking compensation in litigation or from an insurance company, injury victims should include not only the value of all wages and benefits lost because of missed time at work but also the total value of lost future earnings if returning to work is impossible.
 Oftentimes, this inquiry requires input from an occupational expert who will be able to help calculate the total estimated sum of lost future earnings given the victim’s age, education, and likely career path.

 Non-economic damages are not readily quantifiable and include pain and suffering, mental anguish, or emotional turmoil.
 A claimant should include a request for this type of compensation, particularly if the resulting injuries are significantly life-altering.